Quick Verdict

 |---|---|---|

-The implementation cost advantage of Zapier is real and significant.
-It is also the reason many organizations start there — and the reason the switching cost (Component 4) eventually becomes material.
+The implementation cost advantage of Zapier is real and significant, it is the reason most operators start there.
+It is also the reason the switching cost (Component 4) eventually becomes material.

 Component 3: Ongoing Maintenance Cost